 Hello Dear Reader,

-Once they finish from walnut picking that takes two to three days depending on how many trees they have, they take what they gathered to the roofs of their houses.
+Once they finish walnut picking which takes two to three days depending on how many trees they have, they take what they gathered to the roofs of their houses.
 It stays two days under the sunlight to get dry, but before that, they have to remove the green shield of some walnuts.
-This shield naturally falls apart from the walnut when it's still on the tree, in doing so, that means it's time for picking.
-However, they don’t wait always until nature does its job completely, they give it a hand even if it doesn't need any help.
+This shield naturally falls apart from the walnut when it’s still on the tree, in doing so, that means it’s time for picking.
+However, they don’t wait always until nature does its job completely, they give it a hand even if it doesn’t need any help.
 What I like most is the way they treat those green shields.
-Instead of being an unusable waste, they turn them into a compost to use in their farms.
+Instead of being an unusable waste, they turn it into a compost to use in their farms.

 Last but not least, another thing to bear in mind is business during this season.
 It’s interesting how the commerce goes on.
 First, I thought they would sell the walnut per kilo, but it was not like that at all.
 The tool of measurement is their hand, how???
 When you ask a seller about the walnut, he tells you “mshk wffus atrit?” how many hands do you want?
 For example you want ten hands (almost 1 kilo), he puts five pieces of walnut in one hand and five in the other and puts it aside as one hand until you say that’s enough for me.